Federation of Rhodesia and Nyasaland: Rise of African nationalism

 The CAF government declared a state of emergency.
-Dr Banda and the rest of Nyasaland's NAC leadership were arrested and their party outlawed.
+Banda and the rest of Nyasaland's NAC leadership were arrested and their party outlawed.
 Southern Rhodesian troops were deployed to bring order.
 The controversial British Labour MP John Stonehouse was expelled from Southern Rhodesia shortly before the state of emergency was proclaimed in Nyasaland, which outraged the British Labour Party.

 The affair drew the whole concept of the federation into question and even Prime Minister Macmillan began to express misgivings about its political viability, although economically he felt it was sound.
 A Royal Commission to advise Macmillan on the future of the CAF, to be led by The 1st Viscount Monckton of Brenchley, QC, the former Paymaster General, was in the works.
 The Commonwealth Secretary, The 14th Earl of Home, was sent to prepare Prime Minister Welensky, who was distinctly displeased about the arrival of the commission.

 Welensky at least found Lord Home in support of the existence of the CAF.
 By contrast, Lord Home's rival, and fellow Scot, the Colonial Secretary, Iain Macleod, favoured African rights and dissolving the federation.
 Although Macmillan at the time supported Lord Home, the changes were already on the horizon.
 In Britain, Macmillan said that it was essential "to keep the Tory party on modern and progressive lines", noting electoral developments and especially the rise of the Labour Party.